mia-platform/documentation/docs/info/oss.md

-It follows the copyright notice of the modules and libraries used in Mia-Plartform
+It follows the copyright notice of the modules and libraries used in Mia-Platform

 ## Open Source Software in Mia Platform